See my book on “The Ulverston Bank Clock – a focus for controversy” .

-There have been further events in the history of the clock since this book was published but details of those events are easily obtainable from local newspaper publications now available on line.
+There have been further events in the history of the clock since this book was published.
+Details of those events can be seen at the Clock’s Facebook page or are easily obtainable from local newspaper publications now available on line.
 Examples are as follows:

 All original print copies were sold out.
 Occasionally copies appear for re-sale on Amazon but these are few and far between and tend to be a lot more expensive than the Kindle version.